AIPG Cooperation Agreements

 October 2, 2001

-Basic Stipulation: A Certified Professional Geological Scientist in good standing with the AIPG may request certification in the Division of Professional Affairs (DPA).
+Basic Stipulation: A Certified Professional Geologist (CPG) in good standing with the AIPG may request certification in the Division of Professional Affairs (DPA).
 Reciprocal certification will be granted if the applicant meets all requirements as set out in the Bylaws of the DPA.

-- $70.00; $30.00 non refundable application fee plus $40.00 annual certification dues.
-This must be paid before the application can be processed.
-Download Payment Form
+- A non refundable application fee plus annual certification dues must be paid before the application can be processed.

 - If a member completed the AIPG application with the required sponsor recommendations, then it is not necessary they complete section #5 (sponsors) of the AAPG/DPA application.
 The reciprocity agreement allows that if at least three of the five AIPG sponsors are current AAPG active members then it is not necessary to secure sponsors.